centreon/centreon-documentation/en/integrations/plugin-packs/procedures/hardware-devices-timelinkmicro-tms6001-snmp.md

 ### Device Configuration

-Enable SNMP GET capabilities on the TMS Device
+On the TMS device, enable and configure the SNMP agent in order to allow the Centreon Poller to request it.

-### Network flow
+### Network flows

-The Centreon Poller must be able to reach TMS device over UDP/161 SNMP port.
+The Centreon Poller must be able to reach the UDP/161 SNMP port of the TMS device.

 ## Installation